Dedekind cut: Representations

 In this case, we say that b is represented by the cut (A, B).

-The important purpose of the Dedekind cut is to work with number sets that are not complete.
+The main purpose of the Dedekind cut is to allow us to work with number sets that are not complete.
 The cut itself can represent a number not in the original collection of numbers (most often rational numbers).
 The cut can represent a number b, even though the numbers contained in the two sets A and B do not actually include the number b that their cut represents.

-For example if A and B only contain rational numbers, they can still be cut at $\sqrt{2}$ by putting every negative rational number in A, along with every non-negative number whose square is less than 2; similarly B would contain every positive rational number whose square is greater than or equal to 2.
+For example if A and B only contain rational numbers, they can still be cut at $\sqrt{2}$ by putting every negative rational number in A, along with every non-negative rational number whose square is less than 2; similarly B would contain every positive rational number whose square is greater than or equal to 2.
 Even though there is no rational value for $\sqrt{2}$, if the rational numbers are partitioned into A and B this way, the partition itself represents an irrational number.